zwilsoncc/docs/README.md

 ## Get In Touch

-If you have any questions that are not covered by raising an issue then please get in touch with us on the [ZEIT Spectrum](https://spectrum.chat/zeit).
+If you have any questions that are not covered by raising an issue then please get in touch with us by emailing support@zeit.co.
 There you will find both members of the community and staff who are happy to help answer questions on anything ZEIT related.